30 September 2023

 Construction Time (Duration Since First Construction Start)

-The total construction time is the entire length of a reactor's construction period, from construction start until it is (or is expected to be) connected to the grid or its construction is abandoned (canceled or indefinitely suspended).
+The total construction time is the entire length of a reactor's construction period, from first construction start until it is (or is expected to be) connected to the grid or its construction is abandoned (canceled or indefinitely suspended).
 Temporary suspension periods are included in the total construction time.
-Unless otherwise noted, expected startup dates are updated as of 1 January 2023.
+Unless otherwise noted, expected startup dates are updated as of 31 December 2023.

 Status